 The derivative of this with respect to price is the Gamma

 So, the gamma for a pool position is pretty straightforward.

 The gamma for an option can be calculated a couple of ways, identical for a call and a put.
 As we are replicating a straddle, we need to multiply this by 2.

 [See here for a definition of these terms.
 Fun fact: Jimmy Wales’s first Wikipedia post was on the Black-Scholes model.
 This formula applies to one option, so the notional is the price.
 To generate the gamma for an arbitrary notional, we multiply this result by N/p, the number of options needed to generate a notional amount of N].

 Option values, and their ‘greeks’ like gamma, are determined by the current price, volatility, time to expiration, notional, and strike.
 Only the current price is fixed, so this gives us an infinite combination of parameters to work with, but it’s helpful to assume the volatility is the asset’s historical volatility simply.
 Let us use 100% for ETH to make it simple (it’s probably about 85%, but close enough).
 Let us also use 1-month for the expiration, in that this is the most popular option maturity.
 This leaves us only with the notional and the strike.
-We can solve for these parameters with a variety of hill-climbing methods, including the solver in excel (see spreadsheet for this example).
+We can solve for these parameters a variety of hill-climbing methods, including the solver in excel.

 Doing so generates the following comparison.